Jake-loranger/OpenHealthCare/README.md

 ## Abstract

-The OpenHealthCare is an open-source, transparent, and decentralized healthcare insurance solution designed to provide full coverage for patients' healthcare costs.
+The OpenHealthCare is an Open-source, Transparent, and Decentralized Healthcare Insurance Protocol (DHIP) designed to provide full coverage for patients' healthcare costs.
 This protocol leverages collective pooling of funds, smart contracts, and a standardized coding system (HCPCS codes) to ensure equitable access to healthcare services.
 By aligning economic incentives and decentralizing governance, DHIP seeks to address inefficiencies in traditional insurance systems while maintaining financial sustainability.
 Moreover, DHIP represents a paradigm shift, promoting trust and collaboration among participants and setting a new standard for fairness in healthcare.

 ## Introduction

 Healthcare costs continue to rise globally, leaving many individuals either uninsured or underinsured.
 Traditional insurance models often involve opaque pricing, administrative inefficiencies, and profit-driven middlemen.
 In response to these challenges, DHIP proposes a decentralized, community-driven approach that eliminates intermediaries and ensures transparency.

-By leveraging blockchain technology, DHIP enables:
+The OpenHealthCare protocol enables:

 1. Full transparency in fund management.
 2. Decentralized governance, where participants influence protocol decisions.